Accelerated gradient methods with absolute and relative noise in the gradient: Introduction

-So we have a problem with \eqref{lowerbound}, since $\mu$ can be to small ($\mu\lesssim \varepsilon$ -- degenerate regime, where $\varepsilon$ -- desired accuracy in function value) in denominator of the RHS.
-We may expect even more serious troubles for accelerated gradient methods, since they are more sensitive to the level of noise \cite{devolder2014first,gasnikov2017modern}.
-The solution of this problem is well known (see, for example, \cite{poljak1981iterative,polyak1987introduction,nemirovski1986regularizing}): to propose a stopping rule for the considered algorithm or to use regularization $\mu\sim\varepsilon$ \cite{gasnikov2017modern}.
-Roughly speaking, for non accelerated algorithms in \cite{poljak1981iterative,polyak1987introduction} it was proved that if $\delta\sim\varepsilon^2$, then it's possible to reach $\varepsilon$-accuracy in function value (with almost the same number of iterations as for no noise case $\delta = 0$) by applying computationally convenient stopping rule.
+From this result, we see that it may be problematic to approximate $f(x^*)$ with any desired accuracy, especially in the ill-conditioned setting when the strong convexity constant $\mu$ is smaller than the desired accuracy $\varepsilon$.
+For accelerated gradient methods the situation may be even worse since they are more sensitive to the gradient errors and such errors may even be accumulated by the algorithm \cite{devolder2014first,dvurechensky2016stochastic,gasnikov2017modern}.
+This drawback may be overcome by proposing a certain stopping rule so that the algorithm does not try to minimize below some threshold given by the gradient error or by adding a strongly convex regularizer with coefficient $\mu$ of the same order as the desired accuracy $\varepsilon$, see \cite{poljak1981iterative,polyak1987introduction,nemirovski1986regularizing,gasnikov2017modern}.
+Roughly speaking, for non-accelerated algorithms it was proved in \cite{poljak1981iterative,polyak1987introduction} that if $\delta$ is of the order $\varepsilon^2$, then it is possible to reach $\varepsilon$-accuracy in the objective residual function in almost the same number of iterations as in the exact case $\delta = 0$ by applying a computationally convenient stopping rule.

-\textit{In this paper we show that it's sufficient to have $\delta\sim\varepsilon$ both for primal-dual non accelerated and accelerated gradient type methods \cite{nesterov2018lectures,gasnikov2017modern}.
-Primal-duality of methods is used to build computationally convenient stopping rule in degenerate regime.
-We emphasize, that the results $\delta\sim\varepsilon$ has a simple explanation (see section~\ref{Ideas}) and one might think that it is well known.
-But to the best of our knowledge the best results for accelerated methods require $\delta\sim\varepsilon^{3/2}$.
-So we consider our observation (that $\delta\sim\varepsilon$) to be an important part of this paper, although it has rather simple explanation.}

-The situation with the second criteria \eqref{relative_inexact} is significantly better.
-For non accelerated algorithms inexactness in this case lead only to the deceleration of convergence $\sim(1-\alpha)^{-1}$-times \cite{polyak1987introduction}.
-This result holds true with the relaxed strong convexity assumption \cite{gasnikov2017modern} (Polyak--Lojasiewicz condition).
-For accelerated case to the best of our knowledge this is an open problem to estimate accumulation of an error \cite{gasnikov2017modern}.